 Skills and knowledge

-- knowledge of bricklaying methods, materials and tools
+- bricklaying methods, materials and tools

 - the ability to interpret building plans and drawings

-- skill in laying bricks, blocks or tiles
+- laying bricks, blocks or tiles skills

 - basic carpentry and maths skills

-- knowledge of decorating styles
+- decorating styles

-- knowledge of health and safety requirements.
+- health and safety requirements.

 - work outside on construction sites and inside buildings, in conditions that may be noisy and dirty

-- travel locally to building sites
+- travel locally to building sites.